 The cultural anthropology program is closely linked to the linguistic anthropology program and the applied anthropology program.
 Students have the opportunity to work closely with individual faculty in developing their research topics in collaboration with other subdisciplines within anthropology and/or other departments.
 The faculty have international consulting experience with such agencies as the United Nations Development Program, the Food and Agriculture Organization, the Asian Development Bank, U.S. Agency for International Development, United Nations Population Fund, the International Council for Science, and various international non-governmental organizations concerned with development.
 They also have served as local consultants to state and federal governmental agencies, grassroot non-profit groups, environmental organizations, and international cross-cultural training institutes.

-Susan Russell has spent the last six years working on projects designed to help bring peace to the war-torn southern Philippines.
+Susan Russell has spent the last eight years working on projects designed to help bring peace to the war-torn southern Philippines.
 With more than $1.5 million in funding from the U.S. Department of State, these projects bring young people from Christian, Muslim and Animist religious communities together to reconcile their differences and learn about U.S. institutions that promote tolerance and diversity.